Find a Research Study

-Evaluation of Safety and Efficacy of Sargramostim in Alzheimer's Disease
+Study of the Safety and Effectiveness of Sargramostim for Alzheimer’s Disease

-The purpose of this research study is to learn more about the safety and effectiveness of a drug called sargramostim for improving cognitive function and memory in people with Alzheimer’s disease.
+The purpose of this study is to learn if a drug called sargramostim is safe and if it can help improve thinking and memory in people with Alzheimer’s disease.

 Why this Research Matters